 The institute’s history

-Technical research and teachings look back on a 100 year old tradition in Darmstadt.
-In 1976 metal forming evolved as a separate discipline from the institute for machine tools.
-Professor Dr.-Ing.
-Dieter Schmoeckel became head of the at that time called institute for metal forming (IfU).
-Since 1989 the institute bears its today’s name institute for production engineering and forming machines (PtU).
-It is led by professor Dr.-Ing.
+Technical research and teachings look back on a 120 year old tradition in Darmstadt.
+In 1976, metal forming evolved from the Institute for Machine Tools.
+Prof. Dr.-Ing.
+Dieter Schmoeckel became head of the new founded Institute for Metal Forming (IfU).
+Since 1989 the institute bears today’s name Institute for Production Engineering and Forming Machines (PtU) and is led by Professor Dr.-Ing.
 Dipl.-Wirtsch.-Ing.
 Peter Groche since 1999.

 The Institute for Production Engineering and Forming Machines, led by Professor Dr. Ing.
 Dipl.
 Wirtsch.
 Ing.
 Peter Groche, is organised in three technical departments:

 - Process Chains and Forming Units